-Kyowa Hakko Kirin Co., Ltd., or KHK
+Kyowa Kirin Co., Ltd., or KKC (formerly known as Kyowa Hakko Kirin Co., Ltd, or KHK)

-In November 2017, the Company entered into an exclusive license agreement with KHK, or the KHK Agreement, for the development, commercialization and distribution of tenapanor in Japan for cardiorenal indications.
-The Company assessed these arrangements in accordance with Topic 606 and concluded that the contract counterparty, KHK, is a customer.
-Under the terms of the KHK Agreement, the Company received \$30.0 million in up-front license fees which was recognized as revenue when the agreement was executed.
+In November 2017, the Company entered into an exclusive license agreement with KKC, or the KKC Agreement, for the development, commercialization and distribution of tenapanor in Japan for cardiorenal indications.
+The Company assessed these arrangements in accordance with Topic 606 and concluded that the contract counterparty, KKC, is a customer.
+Under the terms of the KKC Agreement, the Company received \$30.0 million in up-front license fees which was recognized as revenue when the agreement was executed.
 Based on the Company's assessment, it identified that the license and the manufacturing supply services were its material performance obligations at the inception of the agreement, and as such each of the performance obligations are distinct.
-Additionally, on January 1, 2018, the Company recorded a unbilled license revenue under current assets of \$5.0 million and a uncharged license fees under current liabilities of \$1.0 million related to the first milestone under the KHK Agreement that KHK achieved in February 2019, reflecting revenues and cost of revenue, respectively, that would have been recognized in the fourth quarter 2017 if the Company had adopted Topic 606 prior to January 1, 2018.
-As of March 31, 2019, based on KHK's achievement of the milestone in February 2019, the balance related to uncharged license revenue was adjusted to zero.
-Correspondingly, the \$1.0 million balance related to uncharged license fees, that the Company owed to AstraZeneca, was reclassed to accounts payable and fully paid to AstraZeneca in the second quarter of 2019.
+Additionally, on January 1, 2018, the Company recorded unbilled license revenue under current assets of \$5.0 million and uncharged license fees under current liabilities of \$1.0 million related to the first milestone under the KKC Agreement that KKC achieved in February 2019, reflecting revenues and cost of revenue, respectively, that would have been recognized in the fourth quarter 2017 if the Company had adopted Topic 606 prior to January 1, 2018.
+On KKC's achievement of the milestone in February 2019, the balance related to unbilled license revenue was adjusted to zero.
+Correspondingly, the \$1.0 million balance related to uncharged license fees that the Company owed to AstraZeneca was reclassified to accounts payable during the three months ended March 31, 2019, and subsequently paid to AstraZeneca during the three months ended June 30, 2019.

-In addition to the up-front license fee received of \$30.0 million, the Company may be entitled to receive up to \$55.0 million in total development milestones, of which \$5.0 million has been received to date, and 8.5 billion yen in commercialization milestones, worth up to \$76.1 million at the currency exchange rate on March 31, 2019, as well as reimbursement of cost, plus a reasonable overhead for the supply of product and high-teen royalties on net sales throughout the term of the agreement.
+In addition to the up-front license fee received of \$30.0 million, the Company may be entitled to receive up to \$55.0 million in total development milestones, of which \$5.0 million has been received to date, and 8.5 billion yen in commercialization milestones, worth up to \$78.7 million at the currency exchange rate on June 30, 2019, as well as reimbursement of cost, plus a reasonable overhead for the supply of product and high-teen royalties on net sales throughout the term of the agreement.
+The variable consideration related to the remaining development milestone payments has not been included in the transaction price as these were fully constrained at June 30, 2019.